sarimabbas/sarim-cs334/2_interactive_devices/2_performance_device/README.md

 Godot is able to cross-compile for multiple platforms, and also create a browser version of the game based on WebAssembly.
 However, there are a few gotchas to be aware of:

-- If compiling to macOS native or WebAssembly for macOS, use Godot's GLES3 renderer so that performance is smooth
+- If compiling for macOS, use Godot's GLES3 renderer so that performance is smooth
-- If compiling to Raspberry Pi native or WebAssembly for Pi, use Godot's older GLES2 render.
+- If compiling for Raspberry Pi, use Godot's older GLES2 render.
 Otherwise, the game will not run
   - For the native binary, I use [https://github.com/efornara/frt](https://github.com/efornara/frt).
 It is a platform that runs Godot binaries on single board computers.
-I've bundled this with the Linux distribution, and it is included in the install instructions
+I've bundled this with the `linux32_gl2` distribution, and it is included in the install instructions

 ## Attribution